cmungall-lbl/py-boomer/README.md

-# BOOMER-PY
+# PY-BOOMER

-BOOMER-PY (Bayesian OWL Ontology MErgER in Python) is a probabilistic reasoning system for knowledge representation and ontological reasoning with uncertainty.
+PY-BOOMER (Bayesian OWL Ontology MErgER in Python) is a probabilistic reasoning system for knowledge representation and ontological reasoning with uncertainty.

 ## Overview

-BOOMER-PY enables reasoning over probabilistic facts and taxonomic relationships, finding the most likely consistent interpretation of potentially conflicting assertions.
+PY-BOOMER enables reasoning over probabilistic facts and taxonomic relationships, finding the most likely consistent interpretation of potentially conflicting assertions.
 It uses a combination of graph-based reasoning and Bayesian probabilistic inference.

 Key features:
 - Represent probabilistic ontological statements